 - 84 minutes of usage time or 21 days usage based on 2 cleans a day claim Sonicare – Own hands on testing surpassed this by a long way

 - Lithium-Ion battery – not user removable

-- Green light flashes when charging
+- A green light flashes when charging

 - 2 beeps emitted as the brush is first placed on the charging stand

-- When fully charged the Green LED stops flashing
+- When fully charged the green LED stops flashing

 - Red light flashes rapidly for 1 minute after a clean when battery is low